Review of Mozilla 1.1

 8. Another bug: I typed a new URL in the address bar, but instead of jumping to this new URL, the page currently displayed was reloaded.
 This didn't occur a second time, though.

 9. I frequently notice rendering errors in Mozilla.
 They may have to do with the graphics board, but I never saw something like this in Internet Explorer.
 Parts of images are missing or are scrambled.
-It almost looks like a sync problem as if it were analog (see example on the right).
+It almost looks like a sync problem as if it were analog.
 Reloading the page is no help.
 The display problem may only be removed by emptying the cache.

 10. Not exactly a bug, but a problem: As nice as it is to follow links by simply clicking Ctrl+LMB and letting them load in the background, loading several pages at once may overstress either the connection or the server.
 If the connection fails, the URL will be lost - unlike it is in Internet Explorer, where the URL is displayed in the URL bar from the very beginning.
 In Internet Explorer it is possible to open a link for loading, immediately hit "Stop" and resume later.
 In Mozilla the page will change to a blank page if the loading process is halted prematurely.
 Something similar happens if a loading page is too early interrupted manually.

 Mozilla 1.1 is a state-of-the-art browser, more than on par with Microsoft Internet Explorer 6 in most respects.
 Especially the tabs and the ad filter functions make browsing a pleasure again, after a long time in which most mouse clicks had to be wasted either to resize or to click away windows.
 For the frequent user, Mozilla 1.1 is a powerful tool, even though its page rendering speed is inferior to Internet Explorer.
 The program has an overall pleasant mail management, but several evil bugs may make even the most basic operations a pain.
 In this respect, the competitor Outlook Express, as unsafe it may be concerning worms, is much more reliable.